 Share:

 Have you ever considered that your best intentions as a leader can lead to self-deception and undermine your effectiveness?
-Kevin speaks with Victoria Trammell about how self-deception ties to our identity as leaders.
+Kevin speaks with Victoria Trammel about how self-deception ties to our identity as leaders.
 Self-deception leads to what an inward mindset—an excessive and unhealthy self-focus that leads us to see ourselves and others in altered ways.
 She explains how leaders can act in ways that contradict their stated values, denying their team members growth and opportunity.
 Victoria believes, as leaders, we need to stay curious and see our team as individuals with different needs and goals.

 Listen For